techidaily/site-ai-topics/source/_posts/new-2024-approved-easy-guide-how-to-make-talking-head-videos.md

 1. AI Talking Photo feature allows you to add background music to your talking head videos for a personalized experience.
 2. Users can make creative talking heads videos in offline mode.
 Therefore, you can download the tool and use it without the internet.
-3. It has an[AI script](https://virbo.wondershare.com/ai-script-generate/best-ai-script-writers.html) feature that can optimize the content of your **AI talking head video**.
+3. It has an [AI script](https://virbo.wondershare.com/ai-script-generate/best-ai-script-writers.html) feature that can optimize the content of your **AI talking head video**.

 ### Comprehensive Guide to Creating Talking Photo Videos Using Wondershare Virbo